wallarm/terraform-provider-wallarm/docs/resources/integration_webhook.md

 # wallarm_integration_webhook

-Provides the resource to manage integrations via generic webhooks.
+Provides the resource to manage [integrations via generic webhooks][1].
 Webhooks can be used as system log sources.
 The number of log sources depends on the system complexity: the more components in the system, the greater number of log sources and logs.

 The types of events available to be sent via WebHooks:
 - Detected hits